Galmanus/Web-Scraping-thoughts/README.md

-This repository contains various web scraping techniques using Python. **It covers different methods and libraries to extract data from websites, including BeautifulSoup, Scrapy, and Selenium.** You will learn how to navigate HTML documents, handle dynamic web pages, and bypass anti-scraping measures.
+<p>  This repository contains various web scraping techniques using Python. **It covers different methods and libraries to extract data from websites, including BeautifulSoup, Scrapy, and Selenium.** You will learn how to navigate HTML documents, handle dynamic web pages, and bypass anti-scraping measures.</p>

 **Feel free to contribute ;)**